vvvv/visualprogramming.net/content/blog/2023/News/gammalauncher-50/index.md

 ## Updating

 The previous version of the launcher could not display preview builds for the `5.0` branch of vvvv.
-This is fixed, and you can now also open the changelog of recent versions in your browser with just one click.
+This is fixed, and you can now also open the change log of recent versions in your browser with just one click.

-Regarding updates of the Launcher itself, you'll be able to simply run the installer of its future verions to update it.
+Regarding updates of the Launcher itself, you'll be able to simply run the installer of its future versions to update it.

 ## Other little things